 The Red Kangaroo is the largest living marsupial and can grow to two metres (!).
 It weighs up to 90 kg (200 pounds).
 Top speed: over 60 km/h (close to 40 mph).
 A Red Kangaroo can leap eight metres far (25 feet) and three metres (10 feet) high!

 Kangaroos are adapted to dry region and can live with very little water as long as there is green grass:

 - Kangaroos are the only large animals that move by hopping.

-- They cannot move backwards.
+- They cannot move backward.

 - All macropods have very strong hind legs and large feet.
 (Only the tree kangaroos have strong front legs as well, and smaller back legs compared to other kangaroos.)

-- The large and strong tail is used for balance when hopping, and as fifth limb when moving about on all four legs, er, five.
+- The large and strong tail is used for balance when hopping, and as the fifth limb when moving about on all four legs, er, five.

-- Hopping is a fast and energy efficient method of travel, designed to cover huge distances in a land that offers little food.or water.
+- Hopping is a fast and energy-efficient method of travel, designed to cover huge distances in a land that offers little food.or water.

 - Odd kangaroo fact: on land kangaroos can’t move their hind legs independently, only together.
 But when they are swimming (they are good swimmers) they kick each leg independently.